Woman holding up half of a coconut with it cut into pieces to sample.

 2. Malasadas

 Malasadas may be a new delicacy to you!
 A Portugese treat, these fried balls of dough are less sweet than a typical donut but then filled with a variety of creams that are simply delightful!
 Or go no-fill but rolled in cinnamon sugar.
 You can find bakeries all over the island that offer their version.
-We enjoy stopping by Sugar Beach Bake Shop, Home Maid Bakery or Manuela Malasada as we are out exploring the island.
+We enjoy stopping by Sugar Beach Bake Shop or Manuela Malasada as we are out exploring the island.
 Make it a point to try one in each town you visit, and see how each shop puts their own twist on this Hawaiian treat!

 3. Hawiian Pies